 Stiles felt a stab of longing, and ruthlessly crushed it.
 Derek already had an emissary.
 Stiles had to move on.

 The next three days were exhausting.
-Long, slogging hours in the car spent hurtling through bleak expanses of green and brown whose novelty quickly faded and diners and motels and countless identical strip malls all blending together—and quirky roadside attractions Stiles posted to Instagram; a piece of peanut butter pie in Iowa after a brutal crawl through a construction zone that was so perfect he actually cried; the abrupt profusion of cowboy hats almost overnight, which Peter continued to deride even after he bought one; and vistas so spectacular Stiles had to press against the windows, pull over just to take it all in, beautiful enough to make his throat ache.
+Long, slogging hours in the car spent hurtling through bleak expanses of green and brown whose novelty quickly faded and diners and motels and countless identical strip malls all blending together—and quirky roadside attractions Stiles posted to Instagram; a piece of peanut butter pie in Iowa delivered straight from heaven after a brutal crawl through a construction zone that was so good he actually cried; the abrupt profusion of cowboy hats almost overnight when they got far enough west, which Peter continued to deride even after he bought one; and vistas so spectacular Stiles had to press against the windows, pull over just to take it all in, beautiful enough to make his throat ache.
 The string around his heart pulled inevitably, inexorably, to the point where Stiles could barely stop at night, despite his weariness, if it weren’t for the promise of dreams.
 Bright eyes and whispering branches called to him, sang to him when his eyes closed, and he dreamt with the searching feeling of running so fast it was almost flying, up canyons and sloping fields, and lonely howls sent up under the moon, echoing I’m here, I’m here, I need you.
 Then the golden twilights cut off in suffocating darkness, and Stiles clawed his way back to consciousness to find tear tracks on his cheeks, and it was time to find someplace open for coffee in the predawn grey and get back on the road.

 Stiles stepped out of a hotel room in Salt Lake City, the flat valley cradled by snow-capped peaks, and the urgency of the Call made his hands shake.
 Hurry, it said.
 Today.

 As the interstate started to swing north in the middle of Nevada, Stiles sat uneasy, heart beating faster with trepidation.
 He was finally close enough to wherever he was going that for the first time, he could feel the pull deviating from the highway, which meant they might have to switch to slower, winding back roads.
 Looking at a map and attempting a rough triangulation, he thought he might be headed somewhere in Plumas National Forest, the northern Sierras, but it could be Mendocino, closer to the coast, which they would never be able to make before dark.
-When windswept desert scrub sailed up into dry pines and sharp, rocky slopes scarred by old fires, the road diverged again from the direct line of the pull.
+When windswept desert scrub beside the road sailed up into dry pines and sharp, rocky slopes scarred by old fires, the road diverged again from the direct line of the pull.
 The interstate pointed too far south, this time, so they skidded onto a smaller road that went straight west instead, and the tall pines crowded close around the dusty, bug-splattered jeep.
 They broke through the mountains into the flat valley dense with farms and took the first main road that ran straight north, and Stiles gave up on driving, too distracted, foot on the accelerator inching toward the floorboard.
 Peter took over, speeding with werewolf reflexes between concerned looks at Stiles, mouth set in a grim line, and Stiles stared out the window, or closed his eyes and breathed deep and focused on the taut string around his heart, his fist clenched around the trollgem.

 The mountains loomed to their right, blanketed with evergreens.
 As they hurtled north, the foothills crept closer and closer.
 Stiles didn’t want to risk going off-road too soon and ending up in the wrong canyon, so he waited as long as he could, knuckles white, eyes locked on the encroaching tree line over acres and acres of fields, until he thought he recognized the shape of the mountains from a dream.
-“Take the next road,” he told Peter, “The next canyon, it has to be; we’re so close.”
+“Take the next turn,” he told Peter, “The next canyon, it has to be; we’re so close.”

 “Stiles, I don’t think that’s a—”